 Bredbandskollen (the Broadband Check) is an independent consumer tool that helps broadband customers easily test and evaluate their internet connection, for both stationary and mobile units.
 Every day, about 100,000 measurements are conducted and by February 2014, no less than 130 million measurements had been made.

 IIS believes that the internet can make a positive contribution to the development of individuals and society.
 All people in Sweden must have the same rights and opportunities to use services available on the internet.
-Accordingly, in partnership with several other organizations and authorities, we have launched the Digidel campaign, which aims to get another 500,000 Swedes onto the internet before the end of 2013.
-We also fund independent projects aimed at increasing digital inclusion.
+Accordingly, in partnership with several other organizations and authorities, we have launched the Digidel network.
+Through collaboration and shared knowledge, the Digidel network works to increase the digital participation and availability of digital services in Sweden.
+The Digidel network is an unbound and democratic network.
+IIS also fund independent projects aimed at increasing digital inclusion.

 Health status of the internet in Sweden